aakhundov/mnist-challenge/README.md

 MNIST Challenge
 ===========================================================

 MNIST handwritten digits database recognition challenge was held as a part of "Machine Learning 1" course (WS16/17) at TU Munich.
 The rules of the challenge are given (as stated by instructors) in the "/report/rules.txt" file.
-This repository hosts my submission consisting of the following Python source code files (residing in the "code" folder):
+This repository hosts my submission consisting of the "report.pdf" (in the "report" folder) in "report" folder and the following Python source code files (in the "code" folder):

 - **data.py** [reading and pre-processing MNIST]
 - **knn.py** [K-Nearest Neighbor implementation]